ROSHAN-KHANDAGALE/Exam-Portal/README.md

 - Forgot Password Page: Available at /forgot/.
 - Reset Password Page: Dynamic URL based on - reset UUID (e.g., /reset/<uuid>/).
 - Home Page: Accessible after login at /home/.
+  - Admin Home - Enables the admin to manage entire operations for exam.(based on super user).
+  - User Home - Enables the student to view their `scores` `records` and `schedules`.

 ## Environment Variables